kibria30/kibria30/README.md

 ### 👨‍💻 About Me
 - 🔭 Working on **Deep Learning models** and **AI-driven solutions**.
-- 💡 Main focus: ML, DL, NLP & Generative AI (Transformers, Hugging Face, PyTorch).
+- 💡 Focus: ML, DL, NLP & Generative AI (Transformers, Hugging Face, PyTorch).
 - ⚡ Backend: **FastAPI** (proficient) | **Django** (used, but less focus).
 - 🌱 Exploring new tools in AI/ML, MLOps, and scalable backend architectures.